3. API Reference¶

 The

-operation is equivalent to the get operation, the description of get also applies toget_w_filter
+get_w_filteroperation is equivalent to the get operation, the description of get also applies toget_w_filter.The difference is that

 Return Code